 Taralye is committed to providing an environment of integrity and respect for all and fosters the values of openness, honesty, tolerance, fairness and responsibility.

-If you have a grievance or complaint, please refer to our Client-Grievance-and-Resolution-of-Dispute-Policy, which outlines the process that can help you with the matter.
+If you have a grievance or complaint, please refer to our Grievance-and-dispute-statement, which outlines the process that can help you with the matter.

 What is early intervention?